-John 18:5 (Interlinear): "They answered Him, Jesus the Nazarean.
-Says to them, Jesus, 'I AM {He}....
-[Notice in the Greek: 'ego-eimi.'
+John 18:5 "They answered Him, 'Jesus the Nazarean.'
+Jesus said to them, 'I AM'...."
+Notice in the Greek: 'ego-eimi.'
 'Ego' means I AM; 'eimi' means I AM.
 Notice the power that this was used.
 This was when Jesus was arrested.
 They came out after the prayer (John 17) and in John 18 they came out and said, 'Where is Jesus?'
-He said, 'Ego-Eimi'-I AM'] ...and was standing also Judas with them.
-When therefore, He said to them, [Ego-Eimi] 'I AM {He} they went backward and fell to {the} ground" (vs 5-6).
-So this tells us a little bit about the power of the emphasis of what that word carries.
-So literally that those people who came out to arrest Jesus were literally knocked off their feet!
-That's pretty powerful-isn't it?
+He said, 'Ego-Eimi'-I AM'

+"...And Judas, who was betraying Him, was also standing with them.
+But when He said to them, 'I AM,' they went backward and fell to the ground" (vs 5-6).

+This tells us a little bit about the power of the emphasis of what that word carries, that those people who came out to arrest Jesus were literally knocked off their feet!
+That's pretty powerful!
 You heard someone say 'I AM' and you go loopty-loop and fall on the ground.
-If I were one of the soldiers there I'd begin thinking, 'Man, do I want to arrest this guy or not.'
+If I were one of the soldiers there I'd begin thinking: Do I want to arrest this guy or not?

-"Again therefore them He questioned, 'Whom seek ye?'
-And they said, 'Jesus the Nazarean.
-Answered Jesus, 'I told you that I AM {He}...." (vs 7-8).
-So here we see the power and the emphasis in it.
+Verse 7: "Then He asked them again, 'Who are you seeking?'
+And they said, 'Jesus the Nazarean.'
+Jesus answered, 'I told you that I AM...." (vs 7-8).

+Here we see the power and the emphasis in it.
 Where the 'I AM' has that tremendous force.
 We'll see a little later where the word 'eimi' is used in conjunction with or in parallel with 'ego-eimi.'

 Now, let's go back to the very first part of the Gospel of John.
 Sometimes this is very, very good to do, just to get an overall view.
-Sometimes you can do this before you study or after you study-or if you're just thinking on something and want to begin looking at it from a different point of view-sometimes this is very helpful.
+Sometimes you can do this before you study or after you study.
+Or if you're just thinking on something and want to begin looking at it from a different point of view, sometimes this is very helpful.
 This is what I like to use in the way of memorizing a chapter.
 You don't memorize the whole chapter, you just remember a summary of what is in the chapter as you go along.
 Then this is very, very helpful.
 The book of John is very, very unusual in the way that it's laid out.
-I want to cover with this two things we will see very clearly.
+I want to cover with these two things we will see very clearly.
 Jesus is called:

-- 1. The Word (Greek: ho logos) - 2.
-The Truth (Greek: ho alethes)
+- 1. the Word (Greek: ho logos) - 2. the Truth (Greek: ho alethes)

-Notice something very interesting-just review, put this in your notes-I want to show you the tremendous inspiration and the simplicity of John.
+I want to show you the tremendous inspiration and the simplicity of John.
 Jesus is called The Word; He is also called The Truth.
 Remember what Jesus said in His prayer before He was arrested: 'Father, sanctify them with Your Truth-Your Word is Truth.'
-So this also ties together in a circle, because you have
+So, this also ties together in a circle, because you have